laravel/octane/README.md

 #### Cache Intervals

 In addition to the typical methods provided by Laravel's cache system, the Octane cache driver features interval based caches.
-These caches are automatically refreshed at the specified interval.
+These caches are automatically refreshed at the specified interval and should be registered within the `boot` method of one of your application's service providers.
 For example, the following cache will be refreshed every five seconds:

 ```php
 use Illuminate\Support\Str;